motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     Unfortunately, for some reason spark can't create 3 executors with 5 vCores (which is quite strange, because by default Spark created 4 exectuors with 4 vCores each), so it only creates 2 executors per machine  with 5 vCores each, which results in underperformance.
 We can see that instead of 59, only 40 executors were created.

     ![figure 16](./img/executors_config1.png)
+    <center style="font-style:italic;">Figure 13.
+Executors for 20 c4.4x large machines cluster with our configuration.</center>

     ![figure 17](./img/executors_config2.png)
+    <center style="font-style:italic;">Figure 14.
+Usage of resources for 20 c4.x4large machines with our configuration.</center>

     Similarly for the *m5.x4large* we tried this configuration: